 This label requires the spice to be produced in particular communes and in a specific way to be considered authentic.

 Authentic Piment d’Espelette will always carry a label mentioning the AOC designation.

-Cultivation of authentic Piment d’Espelette follows these AOC criteria:
+Cultivation of authentic Piment d’Espelette follows these three AOC criteria:

 Piment d’Espelette is sold in several forms with the AOC appellation:

-How do the French Use the Piment d’Espelette Spice?:
+How do the French Use the Piment d’Espelette Spice in Cooking?

 This spice is an essential part of French Basque cooking.
 It has a warm, typical aroma that is slightly smokey and citrusy without being overpowering.

 Piment d’Espelette is used in many ways because it’s not too strong: It has a grade of 4 on the “Scoville” scale.
 By comparison, sweet paprika has a score of 2.